Table of Contents[Hide][Show]

 What the Scientific Evidence Says

 The evidence is divided and several sources point out the obvious fact — there have not been any specific scientific studies about dry brushing.
-Much of the evidence, especially relating to the cellulite benefit, is anecdotal and much more research would be needed before dermatologists would consider it a legitimate medical treatment.
+Much of the evidence, especially relating to the cellulite benefit, is anecdotal.
+Much more research would be needed before dermatologists would consider it a legitimate medical treatment.

 I’m not completely sold on all of those benefits, but this definitely falls in the “can’t hurt” category, with one exception…